AviDrone/backend/README.md

 ## Objective

-Our objective for this project is to use UAV systems to search for avalanche transceiver signals.
-This allows us to
+Our objective for this project is to use Unmanned Aerial Systems (UAS) to search for avalanche transceiver signals.
+This allows rescuers to

 - Search over unsafe avalanche debris
 - Flag the victim's locations autonomously